RY997/Thesis/thesis.typ

 Furthermore, in an effort to streamline and simplify interactions with Pyris, we have refined the template parameter.
 The new endpoint now accommodates just a string as the template parameter, eliminating the need for an object containing both a string and an unused id.
 This modification enhances the efficiency and clarity of communication with Pyris, aligning more closely with the specific demands of the code editor use case.

 In essence, these adaptations in Pyris underscore our commitment to tailoring the system to the unique requirements of the code editor integration, ensuring a more seamless and effective interaction between Pyris and the code editor component.

-== Hardware Software Mapping
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This section describes how the subsystems are mapped onto existing hardware and software components.
-The description is accompanied by a UML deployment diagram.
-The existing components are often off-the-shelf components.
-If the components are distributed on different nodes, the network infrastructure and the protocols are also described.
-]

-== Access Control
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Optional section describing the access control and security issues based on the nonfunctional requirements in the requirements analysis.
-It also de- scribes the implementation of the access matrix based on capabilities or access control lists, the selection of authentication mechanisms and the use of en- cryption algorithms.
-]

 #pagebreak()